Skip to content

-In a collaboration between American Farmland Trust and Argonne National Laboratory, this project aims to help farmers transition marginal or unproductive areas of their land to grow perennial bioenergy crops.
-This effort seeks to repurpose marginal lands using perennial crops to provide additional economic opportunities while boosting farm resiliency.
+In a collaboration between American Farmland Trust and Argonne National Laboratory, this project aims to help farmers and landowners transition marginal or unproductive areas of their land to grow perennial bioenergy crops.
+This effort seeks to repurpose subprime farmlands using perennial crops to provide additional economic opportunities while boosting farm resiliency.
 The perennials used in this transition can vary; some examples include switchgrass, miscanthus, native prairie mixes, and shrub willow.
-The project will involve both community outreach and technical assistance.
+The project offers both community outreach and direct technical assistance to farmers and landowners in the Midwest.

 What are Perennial Bioenergy Crops?